hosh-shell/hosh/README.md

 Main features:
 - written in Java 11
-- portable (tested in Windows, MacOS and Linux)
+- portable, works out-of-the-box in Windows, MacOS and Linux (although much more work is needed here)
 - pipelines built around schemaless records
-    - interoperability is achieved by using single-key records with just text
+    - interoperability is achieved by using single-key records with "line" as value
     - `lines pom.xml | enumerate | take 10`
 - wrappers
     - `withTime { lines pom.xml | sink }`